upa/unvme/README.md

-A design note:  UNVMe is designed modularly with independent components including VFIO (unvme_vfio.c) and NVME (unvme_nvme.c) supported functions, where the driver library itself is built on top of those modules.
+A design note:  UNVMe is designed modularly with independent components including NVME (unvme_nvme.h) and VFIO (unvme_vfio.h), in which the driver itself is built on top of those modules.

-The test commands under test/nvme are built on those modules without dependency on the UNVMe driver and library.
-They are served as examples for building other NVMe admin commands.
-The tests under test/unvme can serve as examples for developing applications using UNVMe library.
+The programs under test/nvme are built directly on those modules independent of the UNVMe driver.
+They are served as examples for building individual NVMe admin commands.

+The programs under test/unvme are examples for developing applications using the UNVMe interface (unvme.h).